orion-research/coach/INSTALLATION.md

 This should start a number of python3 processes, one for each service.
 To later stop all those processes (assuming you have not started any other python3 processes that you want to keep), type:

 $ pkill python3

+# Production server
+The same instructions as for development server applies